I would like to find good homes for the feral cats I have been feeding. Is this possible?

 7] I have been feeding cats for a while and they are reproducing.
 What should I do?

 Have them spayed/neutered as soon as possible.
-Email us at: nwacommunitycatproject@gmail.com for advice on which clinic/program is best for you or click our Low Cost Spay/Neuter link and book spay/neuter appointments with those clinics.
-If the cats are truly feral, you will need to trap the cats using humane traps to have them spayed or neutered.
+Email us at: nwacommunitycatproject@gmail.com to book appointments.
+If the cats are truly feral, you will need to trap the cats using humane traps (let us know if you need to borrow some) to have them spayed or neutered.
 Do not trap cats until the day/night before their scheduled appointments!
 Never release a cat the same day it has been spayed/neutered.

-Trapping feral cats sounds complicated; in reality, its a simple and rewarding process, and it doesn't hurt the cats.
-Once the cats are spayed/neutered and vaccinated, return them (after overnight recovery) to the place where they were trapped (kittens can often be tamed, sterilized, and adopted).
-You should then provide ongoing food, shelter, and care to keep the feral cats healthy and safe.
-Talk to some of your other neighbors/family/friends/coworkers who may be willing to help you feed the cats a few days each week, or would be willing to donate cat food once the cats have been fixed.
+Trapping feral cats sounds complicated; in reality, it’s a simple and rewarding process, and it doesn’t hurt the cats.
+Once the cats are spayed/neutered and vaccinated, return them (after overnight recovery) to the place where they were trapped.
+You should then provide ongoing food, shelter, and care to keep the cats healthy and safe.
+You may want to talk to some of your neighbors/family/friends/coworkers who may be willing to help you feed the cats a few days each week, or would be willing to donate cat food once the cats have been fixed.
 Visit Alley Cat Allies for more information on trapping.

 Do not try to touch them!
 And never attempt to catch a cat by throwing a towel or blanket over just the cat.
 Never use tranquilizers on outdoor cats as the risk of injury (to you and to the cat) is too great.
-The day/night before their spay/neuter appointment, trap the cats using humane (painless) traps and have them spayed/neutered and vaccinated (we can help guide you thru this process).
+The day/night before their spay/neuter appointment, trap the cats using humane traps and have them spayed/neutered and vaccinated (we can help guide you thru this process).
 Immediately after the cat is in the trap, cover the trap with an old sheet or beach towel.
 This will help keep the cat calm.
 Failure to cover trapped cats results in the cat injuring herself trying to escape from the trap.
-Don't wait to fix the cats, thinking the cats will get used to human presence and become tame enough to catch in a regular cat carrier.
-They may never be tame enough, and while you wait, several litters of kittens will be born.
+Don’t wait to fix the cats!
+Thinking the cats will get used to human presence and become tame enough to catch in a regular cat carrier, wastes time during which a cat could be come pregnant and soon there will be many more cats that need to be trapped!
+The cat may never be tame enough, and while you wait, several litters of kittens will be born.
 For specific information about traps and trapping, go to Alley Cat Allies - Successful Trapping.

 9] There are several cats to be trapped, but I only have one trap.
 Will that do?

-Generally, no. And do not plan to trap a cat, then transfer him to a carrier so you can use the trap again right away as the danger of injury (to the cat and to you) or escape is simply too great.
-The NWA Community Cat Project has free loaner traps available, along with instructions on how to use them.
+Generally, no. The NWA Community Cat Project has free loaner traps available, along with instructions on how to use them.
 Please thoroughly clean and disinfect the traps you use before returning the traps to us.
 Ideally, you should have as many traps as there are cats.
 If not, aim to trap all the cats in two or three sessions.
 How many cats you can trap during each session also depends on how many your vet, or the clinic will sterilize at one time, and the recovery spaces you have available for cats to recoup from their surgery.
 For more information about trapping feral cats, along with information on recommended traps, go to Alley Cat Allies - Trapping Equipment.

 10] I think the cat may be pregnant, can she still be spayed?